-On April 1, 2016, the Company granted an aggregate of 131,250 PSUs with both market and service conditions to six of its executives (the "2016 PSUs").
-The terms of the 2016 PSUs are such that up to one-third of the shares subject to the 2016 PSUs will vest on each of the first, second and third anniversaries of the date of grant (collectively, the "2016 PSU Vesting Dates") to the extent of achievement of the Company's total shareholder return ("TSR") compared to the TSR of the companies included in the NASDAQ Telecommunications Index for the same fiscal year, measured by the Compensation Committee after each of the 2016, 2017 and 2018 fiscal years, respectively (as used in this paragraph, each, a "Performance Period").
+On March 31, 2017, the Company granted an aggregate of 165,000 PSUs with both market and service conditions to five of its executives (the "2017 PSUs").
+The terms of the 2017 PSUs are such that up to one-third of the shares subject to the 2017 PSUs will vest on each of the first, second and third anniversaries of the date of grant (collectively, the "2017 PSU Vesting Dates") to the extent of achievement of the Company's total shareholder return ("TSR") compared to the TSR of the companies included in the NASDAQ Telecommunications Index for the same fiscal year, measured by the Compensation Committee after each of the 2017, 2018 and 2019 fiscal years, respectively (as used in this paragraph, each, a "Performance Period").
 The shares determined to be earned will vest on the anniversary of the grant date following each Performance Period.
-Shares subject to the 2016 PSUs that fail to be earned will be forfeited.
-The 2016 PSUs include a market condition that requires the use of a Monte Carlo simulation approach to model future stock price movements based upon the risk-free rate of return, the volatility of each entity, and the pair-wise covariance between each entity.
-These results were then used to calculate the grant date fair values of the 2016 PSUs.
-Because the 2016 PSUs have market conditions, the Company is required to record expense for the 2016 PSUs through the final 2016 PSU Vesting Date of April 1, 2019, regardless of the number of shares that are ultimately earned.
-In June 2016, one executive separated from the Company and forfeited his unvested 2016 PSUs; these forfeited unvested 2016 PSUs are reported as such in the performance-based units table below.
+Shares subject to the 2017 PSUs that fail to be earned will be forfeited.
+The 2017 PSUs include a market condition that required the use of a Monte Carlo simulation approach to model future stock price movements based upon the risk-free rate of return, the volatility of each entity, and the pair-wise covariance between each entity.
+These results were then used to calculate the grant date fair values of the 2017 PSUs.
+Because the 2017 PSUs have market conditions, the Company is required to record expense for the 2017 PSUs through the final 2017 PSU Vesting Date of March 31, 2020, regardless of the number of shares that are ultimately earned.